Find Cheap Auto Insurance Quotes in Your Area

 Insurance prices can differ greatly by company, but the average cost of your policy can also vary hundreds of dollars just based on the county in which you reside.

-Below we've listed the average cost of auto insurance in Hawaii on a county level.
+Below we've compared insurance costs in Hawaii on a county level.

 - Kauai County is the cheapest county in the state to purchase auto insurance, with average rates of $1,166 per year.